Nuclear Power in Iran

 The underground Fordow enrichment plant (FFEP) is evidently playing a larger role in producing 19.75% enriched uranium, using the well-proved IR-1 centrifuges.
 This positions Iran to stockpile a large amount of 19.75% LEU in a facility better protected against military strikes.

-Thus at both PFEP and FFEP Iran had produced 232.8 kg of 19.75% enriched uranium to November 2012, and this was ongoing at about 15 kg/month.
+To November 2013 Iran has produced a total of 10,357 kg of 3.5% LEU hexafluoride, the rate being about 233 kg/month.
+About 3150 kg of the lEU have been used to make 410 kg of 19.75 % LEU hexafluoride at PFEP and FFEP, and this has been ongoing at about 15 kg/month.
 This far exceeds Iran’s needs for the Tehran research reactor.
-About 260 kg of that material could be turned into 56 kg of weapons-grade uranium with input of only 1800 SWU.
+About 260 kg of that material could be turned into 56 kg of weapons-grade uranium with input of only 1800 SWU, and the rate of production could readily be increased using installed capacity.

 Uranium Resources and Mining